ManishMadan2882/openFitAPI/README.md

 ## Installation and Setup
 * Front-end (Flutter)
+Clone the frontend repository.
-Clone this repository: git clone https://github.com/yourusername/blazefit-app.git Navigate to the blazefit-app directory: cd blazefit-app Install dependencies: flutter pub get
+Navigate to the blazefit-app directory: cd blazefit-app Install dependencies: flutter pub get
 Run the app: flutter run
 * Back-end (Node.js)
+Clone this backend repository
-Clone the backend repository: git clone https://github.com/yourusername/blazefit-backend.git Move to the blazefit-backend directory: cd blazefit-backend Install dependencies: npm install
+Move to the blazefit-backend directory: cd blazefit-backend Install dependencies: npm install
 Set up your database (e.g., MongoDB) and update the configuration in config.js.